psiva06/git-handy/git-basics.md

     #EX:
       git checkout tags/v4.4-rc4 -b linux-4.4-rc4  #-> In general the branch name must not be similar to the tag version to avoid the confusion between branch and tag
+#10.
+To merge the newer changes commit back to older kernel version
+	git merge #<commithash>  #-> Merge all the changes/commits up to the provided commit hash git cherry-pick #<commithash>  #-> Merge only the povided commit change on top of the current commit.